Sherman Clay: History

-The company was founded in 1853 as A. A. Rosenberg and was located in San Francisco at the corner of Kearny and Sutter streets.
-Leander Schutzenbach Sherman (1847–1926), who had been working as a clerk for Rosenberg, bought-out his employer in 1870 and took on Major Clement C. Clay (1836–1905) as a partner in 1879.
+What would become Sherman, Clay was founded in 1853 as the A. A. Rosenberg music store and was located in San Francisco at the corner of Kearny and Sutter Streets.
+Leander Schutzenbach Sherman (1847–1926), who had been working as a clerk for Rosenberg, bought out his employer in 1870 and took on Major Clement C. Clay (1836–1905) as a partner in 1879.
 In 1892, Sherman, Clay & Co. was incorporated with Sherman as president.
-During the 1890s, the firm imported music, pianos, and musical instruments; and it manufactured pianos and church organs from its own factory.
+During the 1890s, the firm imported music, pianos, and musical instruments; and it manufactured pianos and church organs from its factory.
 At that time, the two principals were Leonard Georges (born 1850), who served as treasurer, and Louis F. Geissler (born 1861).

 By 1894, the company had grown to four stores, with the opening of a store in Portland, Oregon, joining existing ones in San Francisco, Oakland, and Seattle.
 The Portland store changed locations a few times but, notably, remained in the Woodlark Building from 1930 to 1974, and the company continued to operate a Portland store until 2013.
 Clay Sherman, grandson of co-founder Leander Sherman, became president of the company in 1949.
 The company was sold to Bernard Schwartz, of San Francisco, in 1957.

 The company had 21 stores in the 1950s, and was continuing to expand.
-It had 28 stores in spring 1965, all located in the three states of California, Oregon and Washington.
+It had 28 stores in spring of 1965, all located in the three states of California, Oregon and Washington.
 Its headquarters was still in San Francisco at that time.
 The company soon began to expand beyond the West Coast, and by the mid-1970s it had "become a national chain, with stores from Manhattan to Kansas City and Seattle to Los Angeles."
 In the 1980s, it had around 60 stores.

 21st century

 By the 2010s, Sherman, Clay claimed to have sold over two million instruments.
-The company also sold new and used pianos manufactured by companies such as Steinway & Sons (which included subcontracted pianos from suppliers sold under the secondary names Boston and Essex), the Yamaha Corporation, and the Henry F. Miller Piano company.
+The company also sold new and used pianos manufactured by companies such as Steinway & Sons (which included subcontracted pianos from suppliers sold under the secondary names Boston and Essex), the Yamaha Corporation, and the Henry F. Miller Piano Company.

 In 2013, Sherman Clay announced it was exiting the retail business in California, its longtime home base, on May 31, 2013, after 142 years.
 Of the four remaining California locations at that time, the stores in San Francisco and Walnut Creek were sold to Steinway and Sons, to remain in operation as piano dealerships, while those in Roseville and San Bruno were to be closed.
 The company had only two stores elsewhere at the time, in Seattle and Houston, but they closed later the same year, the Houston store around June and the Seattle store in September 2013.
 The Seattle location was the company's last store.
 Since the 1970s, the company had been owned by Sherman Clay Group, a diverse company involved in real estate management and consumer finance.

-May 7, 2013, was proclaimed by San Francisco chief of protocol Charlotte Mailliard Shultz as Sherman Clay Day in San Francisco to honor the retailer.
+May 7, 2013, was proclaimed by San Francisco chief of Protocol Charlotte Mailliard Shultz as Sherman Clay Day in San Francisco to honor the retailer.